actions/actions-runner-controller/README.md

 **Limitations**

 * GitHub does not include the runner group information of a repository in the payload of `workflow_job` event in the initial `queued` event.
-The runner group information is only include for `workflow_job` events when the job has always been allocated to a runner (a status of `in_progress` or `completed`)
+The runner group information is only include for `workflow_job` events when the job has already been allocated to a runner (events with a status of `in_progress` or `completed`).
+Please do raise feature requests against GitHub for this information to be included in the initial `queued` event if this would improve autoscaling runners for you.

 > This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)